-Plano ISD Course No. Subject Grade Credits 557101 Collision Repair and Refinishing 11 - 12 2 557151 Advanced Collision Repair and Refinishing 11 - 12 2 557701 Automotive Technology (1 hour) 11 - 12 1 557201 Automotive Technology (2 hour) 11 - 12 2 557251 Advanced Automotive Technology 11 - 12 2
+Plano ISD Course No. Subject Grade Credits

+557101 Collision Repair 11 - 12 2

+557151 Paint and Refinishing 12 2

+557201 Automotive Technology I: Maintenance and Light Repair 11 - 12 2

+557251 Automotive Technology II: Automotive Service 12 2

-557101 Collision Repair and Refinishing
+557101 Collision Repair

-Grade Placement: 11 - 12 Prerequisite: Application is required.
+Prerequisite: Application is required.

 What's Next?
-Advanced Collision Repair and

-Refinishing
+Paint and Refinishing

 This is the first year of a two-year course.
 Students meet two hours daily for classroom and laboratory instruction.
 The students receive training in the fundamental and manipulative skills related to auto body repair and acquire the knowledge to become competent in the field of auto body repair.
 Areas covered are body frames, fender and bumper, removing windows and repairing damaged panels, replacing windows and windshields, welding light metals, filling with lead or plastic, estimating and pricing repair work, and spray painting.
+This course provides instruction and training necessary for I-CAR student certification(s).

-557151 Advanced Collision Repair and Refinishing
+557151 Paint and Refinishing

-Prerequisite: Collision Repair and Refinishing
+Prerequisite: Collision Repair, Application is

-Application is required.
+required.
+Credits: 2

-This course is a continuation of Collision Repair and Refinishing.
+This course is a continuation of Collision Repair.
+This course provides instruction and training necessary for I-CAR student certification(s).